What Is Privacy by Design and Why It's Important for the GDPR

 How can you do this concretely though?
 The idea would be that the person or team responsible for data protection is more closely involved in design activities so that they can more easily align with the business goals of a system or process.

-So instead of designing a workflow and then handing it off to, for example, the IT department to check if it is secure enough, try working more collaboratively with someone from IT from the start.
+So instead of designing a workflow and then handing it off to, for example, your Data Protection Officer to check if it is secure enough, try working more collaboratively with someone from IT from the start.

-This principle again explicitly covers some things we already know.
-Data protection measures are implemented proactively before the first piece of information is collected, and are maintained throughout the entire data lifecycle, until the data are timely and securely destroyed at the end of the process.
+This principle of Privacy by Design again explicitly covers some things we already know.
+Data protection measures are implemented proactively before the first piece of information is collected, and are maintained throughout the entire data lifecycle, until the data is timely and securely destroyed at the end of the process.

 When working with (personal) data, it is often a good idea to think in terms of data lifecycle management.
 In short, this enables you to consider how your data is used throughout the different phases of its “life”, including data creation, storage, processing, archival, and destruction.

-Taking this together with the previous principles, means that:
+Taking this together with the previous principles, it means that:

-Only strictly necessary data are collected, each time with a clearly communicated purpose.
+Only strictly necessary data is collected, each time with a clearly communicated purpose.

 The data is kept for the strictly minimal amount of time needed to fulfil the purpose.